AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{fig:pow_refl_step2}
 \end{figure}

 #### Step 3.
-A projection of Chain R in Chain L's projection of Chain R
+Chain L's *reflection* in Chain R

 Can we use a projection of a chain for a different purpose?
 What happens if Chain L tracks whether Chain L's history is confirmed within Chain R?
 This can be done via the inclusion of merkle branches that prove the particular state of Chain R that contains this information.
 These merkle branches are known as *Proofs of Reflection* (PoRs).
-Events and data are shown in the following table and \autoref{fig:por-step3}.
+In essence, Chain L uses its projection of Chain R to prove that its *own history* matches that of it's *projection* in Chain R. Chain L proves that it is *reflected* in Chain R. Events and data are shown in the following table and \autoref{fig:por-step3}.

 | Time | L block made | L block contents | L state | R block made | R block contents | R state |
 |--|---|------|------|---|-----|------|